 This summary highlights information from this prospectus supplement and the accompanying prospectus to help you understand our business and the common units.
 It does not contain all of the information that is important to you.
 You should read carefully the entire prospectus supplement, the accompanying prospectus, the documents incorporated by reference and the other documents to which we refer for a more complete understanding of this offering and our business.
-You should read "Risk Factors" beginning on page S-9 of this prospectus supplement and page 2 of the accompanying prospectus for more information about important risks that you should consider before making a decision to purchase common units in this offering.
-You should also read in particular the recast business, financial and other information included in our Form 8-K filed on December 4, 2009 that gives effect to the TEPPCO Merger as further described below and in that report.
+You should read "Risk Factors" beginning on page S-16 of this prospectus supplement and page 2 of the accompanying prospectus for more information about important risks that you should consider before making a decision to purchase common units in this offering.

 The information presented in this prospectus supplement assumes that the underwriters do not exercise their option to purchase additional common units, unless otherwise indicated.
-"Our," "we," "us" and "Enterprise" as used in this prospectus supplement and the accompanying prospectus refer to Enterprise Products Partners L.P., its wholly owned subsidiaries, Duncan Energy Partners L.P.
+"Our," "we," "us," the "Partnership" and "Enterprise" as used in this prospectus supplement and the accompanying prospectus refer to Enterprise Products Partners L.P., its wholly owned subsidiaries, Duncan Energy Partners L.P.
 (NYSE: DEP) ("Duncan Energy Partners"), a publicly traded, consolidated subsidiary of Enterprise, and Enterprise's investments in unconsolidated affiliates.
 References to "EPO" are intended to mean the consolidated business and operations of our primary operating subsidiary, Enterprise Products Operating LLC (successor to Enterprise Products Operating L.P.).

-Enterprise Products Partners L.P.
+The pro forma financial information presented in this prospectus supplement gives effect to the recent merger of Enterprise GP Holdings L.P. ("Holdings") with a subsidiary of Enterprise as described under "Recent Developments" in this Summary section.